 Providing Educational Opportunities

-Services for English Language Learners is an education and outreach program assisting women whose first language is not English, with obstacles preventing them from integrating into their new culture.
+Additionally, Services for English Language Learners meets the educational needs of varying populations by assisting women whose first language is not English.
 English as a Second Language (ESL) classes are offered several days a week, and beyond education, women receive outreach services such as fresh food distribution, assistance with scheduling and transportation to appointments, translation, in-home caseworker visits, access to immigration lawyers, and much more.

 Fostering Healthy Families